Yankee Candle's pulled dividend deal shows market turning

-NEW YORK (Reuters) - Yankee Candle Co Inc said on Thursday it had withdrawn a plan to borrow money in order to pay a dividend to its private equity owner, a sign that a wave of such lucrative deals may be coming to an end.
+NEW YORK, June 13 (Reuters) - Yankee Candle Co Inc said on Thursday it had withdrawn a plan to borrow money in order to pay a dividend to its private equity owner, a sign that a wave of such lucrative deals may be coming to an end.

 Private equity firms have in the last year taken advantage of record-low interest rates in the United States by borrowing through their portfolio companies and using the money to pay dividends and return funds to their investors.